Find Free Madison County IL Public Records (Lookup Resource)

 Edwardsville, Illinois 62025

-Retrieve Arrest Information & Police Reports via Law Enforcement Agencies in Madison County
+Access Arrest Information & Police Reports via Law Enforcement Agencies in Madison County Illinois

 Arrest records and police reports are considered Illinois public records under the state’s Freedom of Information Act.
 To obtain these records, interested parties should submit requests to the law enforcement agency that conducted the arrest.